-Students and Board employees are required, and all other members of the School District community and $\underline{\mathsf{T}}^{\mathsf{t}}$ hird $\underline{\mathsf{Pp}}$ arties are encouraged to promptly report incidents of unlawful discrimination and/or retaliation to a teacher, administrator, supervisor, or other District official so that the Board may address the conduct.
-Any teacher, administrator, supervisor, or other District employee or official who receives such a complaint shall file it with the CO $\frac{\mathsf{T}}{\mathsf{T}}$ at his/her first convenience $\frac{\mathsf{T}}{\mathsf{T}}$ within two (2)-school days.
+Employees are required to encouraged to promptly-report incidents of unlawful discrimination and/or retaliation to an administrator, supervisor, or other District-level official so that the Board may address the conduct.
+Any administrator, supervisor, or other District-level employee or-official who receives such a report complaint shall file it with the CO () at his/her first convenience () within two (2) school days.

-Members of the School District community, which includes students or Tthird Pparties, who believe they have been unlawfully discriminated/retaliated against are entitled to utilize the complaint process set forth below.
-Initiating a complaint, whether formally or informally, will not adversely affect the Complainant'scomplaining individual's employment or participation in educational or extracurricular programs.
+Employees who believe they have been unlawfully discriminated/retaliated against are entitled to utilize the complaint process set forth below.
+Initiating a complaint, whether formally or informally, will not adversely affect the Complainant'scomplaining individual's employment.
 While there are no time limits for initiating complaints under this policy, individuals should make every effort to file a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.